rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 ## codegen-units

-This flag lets you control how many threads are used when doing code generation.
+This flag controls how many code generation units the crate is split into.
 It takes an integer greater than 0.

+When a crate is split into multiple codegen units, LLVM is able to process them in parallel.
 Increasing parallelism may speed up compile times, but may also produce slower code.
 Setting this to 1 may improve the performance of generated code, but may be slower to compile.

 The default, if not specified, is 16.
+This flag is ignored if [incremental](#incremental) is enabled, in which case an internal heuristic is used to split the crate.

 ## remark